johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

 ## Visual design & prototype

-The next step was to design concepts of to bring my vision of the product to life.
+The next step was to design concepts of to bring my vision of the product to the screen.
 I subsequently designed visual concepts of all the relevant screens for the new product (using Adobe Fireworks), samples of which can viewed below:

 <ul id="visual-designs">
   <li>